joshsurber/surber.us/posts/2022-08-21-dev-toolkit-through-the-years.md

 ---
 title: My dev toolkit through the years
+summary: I find NeoVim in the Linux Layer of ChromeOS is the best enviroment for me.
+I explain why, as ell as offering a great alternative if Vim or Linux aren't for you.
 ---

 TLDR; I currently use NeoVim in the Linux layer of ChromeOS for development.
 I recommend this setup for anyone interested in web development who has a bit of knowledge of Linux or is willing to learn.
 If Vim or Linux aren't for you, [VSCode in the Linux layer of ChromeOS is simple to set up](https://code.visualstudio.com/blogs/2020/12/03/chromebook-get-started), and once you are done you shouldn't need to bother with knowing any Linux commands (other than for stuff like npm).